mutukrish/portfolio/content/about/index.md

   - Web components
 ---

 Hello!
-I'm Muthu, a Frontend engineer based in Sydeny, Australia.
+I'm Muthu, a Front End engineer based in Sydeny, Australia.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.